marvintv/marvintv/README.md

 Hey there!
-I'm a passionate engineer who loves solving problems.
+I'm anengineer who loves solving problems.
 When I'm not staring at my terminal, you can find me on the slopes snowboarding or on the mats practicing jiu-jitsu.
-I believe the discipline and creativity from these hobbies directly translate to how I approach software development - always looking for that balance between technical expertise and practical solutions.
+I'm always on the lookout for developing efficiency.

 ### Currently Working On